Chevron left

 Foot and Ankle

-Ankle Surgery: What to Expect and Tips for a Smoother Healing Process
+Warning Signs After Ankle Surgery: What to Expect & Smoother Healing Process Tips

 Navigating the recovery process after ankle surgery requires understanding the types of surgeries like arthroscopy, replacement, fusion, and fracture repair, all aimed at improving functionality and reducing pain.
 Preparation is key, involving discussions with the surgeon and making home arrangements for post-op care.
 Recovery focuses on the RICE method, effective wound care, a structured physical therapy program, and gradual weight-bearing progression to restore normal ankle function.
 These steps are crucial for a smoother and more manageable recovery from ankle surgery.